jimmychimmyy/AutoCite/README.md

 ## Issues

-Alt+C (on mac at least) auto scrolls to bottom of the page
+Alt+C (on mac at least) auto scrolls to bottom of the page (fixed on mac)

+Alt+C does not copy on every page (so far works on news articles)

 ## Q&A
 *Q: How can we extract the raw HTML from the current tab?*